Owen-Ng/Project-Ceres/README.md

 ```
   Route: post("/family/addtime/:fid",
   Method: POST
-  Description: Pushing an object consisting of StoreId, date, timesubmitted,userId to be use for verifying the map.
+  Description: Pushing an object consisting of StoreId, date, timesubmitted,
+  userId to be use for verifying the map.
   URL Parameters: fid
   Body:
    {